richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_GlobalVariables.md

 Here's a simple demonstration:

-## Step 1: Create a Master Pipeline:
+## Step 1: Create `GlobalVariable` Pipeline
 This pipeline will act as the main orchestrator.
 It will set the initial values of the variables and call the other pipelines.

-   - Go to the ADF authoring UI and click on '+', then 'Pipeline'.
-   - Name it 'MasterPipeline'.
+* Navigate to Data Factory Studio >> Author
+* Click on '+', then 'Pipeline' in the resulting dropdown
+* In the 'Properties' pop-out, change default name to `GlobalVariable`
+* Create new variable `theVariable` of type string (with no default value)
-   - Add a 'Set variable' activity to initialize your variable.
-Name the variable 'MyVariable' and set its value to whatever you want.
+* Drag-and-drop a 'Set variable' activity onto the pipeline canvas
-   - Add an 'Execute pipeline' activity to call the other pipeline.
-Set the 'Pipeline name' to the name of your other pipeline and pass the variable as a parameter.

-2. **Create a Child Pipeline:**
+## Step 2: Create `GlobalVariable_Child` Pipeline
 This pipeline will receive the variable value, use it, and update it.

-   - Create a new pipeline and name it 'ChildPipeline'.
+* Create a pipeline and name it `GlobalVariable_Child`
-   - In the pipeline's parameters, create a new parameter.
-Name it 'MyParameter'.
    - Add a 'Set variable' activity to update the variable value.
 Use the expression '@add(pipeline().parameters.MyParameter, 1)' to increment the value by 1.
    - Add a 'Web activity' to return the updated value.
 Set the 'URL' to 'http://httpbin.org/post', the 'Method' to 'POST', and the 'Body' to '@variables('MyVariable')'.